dvrlabs/GlazeWM_Vertical_Workspaces/README.md

 A small Python daemon — plus a tiny Rust helper — that extends [GlazeWM](https://github.com/glzr-io/glazewm) with **vertical workspace navigation**.
 Up/down keybindings become a smooth flow between tiled windows *and* the active workspaces stacked above and below them on the same monitor.

+## Why

+I wanted the same vertical workspaces as used by the [Cosmic Desktop Environment](https://github.com/pop-os/cosmic-epoch).

 ## The Concept

 GlazeWM's workspaces are a flat, named list.
 This project layers a *vertical* mental model on top: when a directional action would hit the edge of the current workspace, it spills over into the prev/next active workspace on the same monitor.